gskinner/regexr/README.md

 After node is setup, install the other dependencies.
 You may want to familiarize yourself with the Node Packager Manager (NPM) before proceeding.

 	# Install the grunt command line utility globally
-	sudo npm install grunt-cli -g
+	sudo npm install gulp -g

 	# Install all the dependencies from package.json
 	npm install

 ### Development
-Run ```grunt;``` to start a local dev server. grunt will also watch for changes in the local sass and javascript files.
+Run ```gulp;``` to start a local develpoment server. gulp will also watch for changes in the local sass, javascript and static files.

 ### Building
 To prepare the site for a deploy run:

-	grunt build;
+	gulp build;

 This command will: